MadBugs/tiny-AES-4-FAT-SAT/README.md

 ### SAT and FAT attacks using the 'Tiny AES in C' library https://github.com/kokke/tiny-AES-C

-This is code in process in creation . . .
+This is code in the process in creation . . .

 It has been done quickly and there is lots of space for clean up.